 They are closer in price to ExpressVPN than NordVPN, but IPVanish is again available on all the usual platforms and mobile devices and offers a specialized app for mobile users.
 When it comes to security, IPVanish has both L2TP and OpenVPN protocols using 256-bit encryption as standard.
 This is a pretty solid encryption provision.

 As far as privacy goes, we also have no complaints so far, but we are a bit more cautious on this recommendation.
 That is because whilst IPVanish does not keep any user logs, they are registered in the USA, where the current government is being less than supportive to online privacy.
 Whilst the US does not have any data retention laws which affect VPNs at the moment, there is some reason to think this might be introduced at some point, and so is something users should be conscious of.

 On speeds, IPVanish is back at the top of its game, with fast reliable connections on all of its servers (although personally, I find speeds a little faster on servers located closer to my actual location).

-They have a huge Server selection for you to choose from once again, with more than 750 servers in more than 60 countries.
-This includes no fewer than 300 in the USA and 288 in Europe.
+They have a huge Server selection for you to choose from once again, with more than 1,300 servers in over 60 countries.
+This includes no fewer than 760 in the USA and 453 in Europe.
 More than enough for every Spotify user to find one to call their own.